na-na-hi/renget/archive/vffr2.md

 *Swallowtail Phantasm* (SP)
 &nbsp;&nbsp;&nbsp;&nbsp;Only A-rank physical quantum type in the game, get used to playing her.
 Usability &nbsp;&nbsp;&nbsp;&nbsp;maxes out at SS-rank.
-Needs SN's PRI scythe at higher ranks, (why would you &nbsp;&nbsp;&nbsp;&nbsp;pull on an S-rank gear supply for an S-rank you don't have?) but is old and dying &nbsp;&nbsp;&nbsp;&nbsp;outside of the rare Tonatiuh weather.
+Needs SN's PRI scythe at higher ranks, (why would you &nbsp;&nbsp;&nbsp;&nbsp;pull on an S-rank gear supply for an S-rank you don't have?) but is old and dead &nbsp;&nbsp;&nbsp;&nbsp;especially since Susannah is phys (bleed) quantum and much newer.
 Cute butt got Xinnie'd.
 &nbsp;
 **S-valks**
-*Herrscher of Rebirth* (HoRb)		/ Limited &nbsp;&nbsp;&nbsp;&nbsp;Replacement for Senti (HoS) as phys supporter, and MPE as psy phys dps, Deereele is a &nbsp;&nbsp;&nbsp;&nbsp;new mixed phys main support/psy dps.
-Motif stig wise, she's another B-locked &nbsp;&nbsp;&nbsp;&nbsp;valk, but since she's a herrscher, you can move Senti's set over to her to patch the gap - &nbsp;&nbsp;&nbsp;&nbsp;note that in phys bleed comps, her motif is still worse than 2pc holmes.

-*Stygian Nymph* (SN)					/ Dorm (as of v5.0) &nbsp;&nbsp;&nbsp;&nbsp;Was a do-all semi-powercreep character.
+*Stygian Nymph* (SN)					/ Farmable (AL) / Dorm &nbsp;&nbsp;&nbsp;&nbsp;Was a do-all semi-powercreep character.
 AOE as light seele, ST as dark seele.
 Released just &nbsp;&nbsp;&nbsp;&nbsp;after Twilight Paladin (do you see a pattern here?)
 Needs her scythe and full Allan Poe, &nbsp;&nbsp;&nbsp;&nbsp;but is neutral to most enemies, so could brute force almost any low temp +phys abyss weather &nbsp;&nbsp;&nbsp;&nbsp;with proper team composition.
-Shilled in BP 5.0-5.1, so dying outside memorial.
+Old and dead outside of collection autism.

-*Starchasm Nyx* (SeX/SX/Nyx/etc.) / SEELE / Limited
+*Starchasm Nyx* (SeX/SX/Nyx/etc.) / SEELE / Dorm
 &nbsp;&nbsp;&nbsp;&nbsp;Sidegrade ice to HoR/AKA - if you don't have either, she can fill both their roles;  less &nbsp;&nbsp;&nbsp;&nbsp;useful if you already have both geared, though.
 Might be important in the future if &nbsp;&nbsp;&nbsp;&nbsp;abyss gets spammed with linked mobs.
+Motif stigs are available in foundry.
-Can use Ana and Skadi, but they aren't &nbsp;&nbsp;&nbsp;&nbsp;comparable to her fullset.
-Gets pushed out of most of her ice weathers (but not quantum &nbsp;&nbsp;&nbsp;&nbsp;Tonatiuh or Hellmaru (if you use kot)) by Boobnya, victim of the new, high speed powercreep.
+&nbsp;&nbsp;&nbsp;&nbsp;Got pushed out of most of her ice weathers (but not quantum Tonatiuh) &nbsp;&nbsp;&nbsp;&nbsp;by Boobnya, victim of the new, high speed powercreep.

+*Herrscher of Rebirth* (HoRb)       / Limited &nbsp;&nbsp;&nbsp;&nbsp;Replacement for Senti (HoS) as phys supporter, and MPE as psy phys dps, Deereele is a &nbsp;&nbsp;&nbsp;&nbsp;new mixed phys main support/psy dps.
+Motif stig wise, she's another B-locked &nbsp;&nbsp;&nbsp;&nbsp;valk, but since she's a herrscher, you can move Senti's set over to her to patch the gap.
+&nbsp;&nbsp;&nbsp;&nbsp;As far as DPS usage, you still need a second impair source, so HoS still has value.
 &nbsp;
 #####Durandal
 **A-valks**